asgarov1/refrencesSorter/README.md

  }
  ```

-The updated word document will be placed in the same folder with modified name
+The updated word document will be placed in the same folder with modified name, in this case `src/main/resources/your_document_updated.docx`

 ### Considerations
  - Program expects that there is a Heading with value `References` - without it program won`t work properly
- - Program expects that References are the last thing in the document and will delete everything after `References` heading
+ - Program expects that the references are the last thing in the document and will overwrite everything after `References` heading
- during the process of sorting
+with the new list of sorted references.